 Marta Vieira da Silva

-Known to her fans simply as Marta, she was appointed UNDP Goodwill Ambassador in October 2010 to promote international efforts to achieve the Millennium Development Goals (MDGs) with a special emphasis on the empowerment of women.
-Marta is no stranger to poverty and the many challenges that come with it.
-She was born and raised in a poor neighbourhood of a town near Dois Riachos, in the Brazilian state of Alagoas, about 2,000 kilometers north of Rio de Janeiro.
+Marta is no stranger to poverty and the struggles that come with it.
+She was born and raised in an impoverished neighbourhood near Dois Riachos, a town in the Brazilian state of Alagoas, about 2,000 kilometers north of Rio de Janeiro.

-“I don’t forget my origins,” said Marta during the appointment.
+“I don’t forget my origins,” said Marta during the appointment ceremony at UNDP headquarters in New York.
 “I have been given opportunities to succeed in life, but I constantly think about the ones who did not have this chance.
 We all need to contribute to help defeat poverty.”
-Marta is known in Brazil for giving back to her hometown with funds and sport supplies.

-Marta has visited Sierra Leone, where she met with university students, civil society groups and young female footballers, and delivered the message: "When women succeed, we all win."
-She also met with women’s groups, including female members of parliament, who are lobbying for an increase in the representation of women in parliament from the current 13 percent to a minimum of 30 percent.
+"When women succeed, we all win," said Marta during a visit to Sierra Leone, where she met with university students, young female footballers, as well as female members of parliament who are lobbying for an increase in the representation of women in government.

 UNDP Goodwill Ambassador Marta Vieira da Silva supports Typhoon Haiyan recovery

 Marta Vieira da Silva appointed as UNDP Goodwill Ambassador